Mobile Tab eLearning Interaction

 This was a quick project to develop.
 I was inspired by a Business Insider Reviews article that made recommendations based Goodreads users’ top TBR lists.
 After sorting through the recommendations, I edited the blurbs down to a mobile-friendly size, then created mockups and developed a prototype.
 I received feedback on the prototype and used those revision suggestions tweak the design and shape the animations in Articulate Storyline.

-For this design, I wanted to use a colorful but streamlined design.
+For this design, I wanted to use a colorful but streamlined approach.
 The first slide has a splash of color in the rainbow bookshelf but is otherwise black and white with plenty of white space.
 The other slides incorporate color through thematic images at the top of the slide – red smoke for fantasy, hot peppers for spicy romances, a shadowy handprint for thrillers, and a classic pocketwatch for literary novels.

 As I was drafting, I created a visual storyboard to map out interactions and links that would need to be incorporated into Storyline.
 I shared the storyboard with a community of instructional designers, who advised me to reconsider some of my links (which needed to be more bookstore-agnostic, given the various locations that book clubs meet).
 They argued that there may be a disconnect between linking to the Amazon Kindle page and the potential physical locations where users might access the content.